FHA vs USDA Loans

 The mortgage payment you can afford determines how much home you can buy.
 Lower insurance costs with USDA financing let you qualify for a higher loan amount with the same monthly payment.
 This difference matters when you're trying to stretch your budget to afford a home.

-Which Loan Type Fits Your Situation Best
+Which Loan Type Fits Your Situation Best?

 Credit Score Considerations

-Some lenders offer conventional loans with just 3% down for qualified buyers, but FHA lenders may provide better options for those with less-than-perfect credit.
 A traditional mortgage avoids mortgage insurance once you hit 20% equity, which saves money over time.
-Compare all mortgage options before deciding which loan program best suits your needs.
+Compare all mortgage options before deciding which is better, an FHA or a USDA loan for your needs.

 - FHA loans work better for buyers in cities and suburbs